Betta fish and ghost shrimps, do they make good companions? The answer is more complex than a simple yes or no.

-Ghost shrimp are great for aquariums with Betta fish and are easy to care for.
-They also serve as a cleaning crew, eating the leftover food.
-They do not require any special food or conditions because they will eat almost anything you feed your Betta fish.
+In some cases, ghost shrimps are great for aquariums with Betta fish.
+They’re easy to care for, and serve as a cleaning crew, eating the leftover food.
+They also don’t require any special food or conditions because they’ll eat almost anything you feed your Betta fish.

 Ghost Shrimps are small shrimp often used in fish tanks.
 They are transparent, easy to take care of, and cheap to buy.
 They are used both as aquarium inhabitants and as live feed for bigger fish.